Have you ever wondered why the date May 20, 1775, is on North Carolina’s state flag?

 The Mecklenburg Resolves don’t resonate with words like independence, rights, and liberties, but they were an important practical step taken by North Carolina to prepare for breaking away from Great Britain.

 The statement called on all the American colonies to start their own governments.
-And it laid out just how North Carolina would be run in the absence of the British.
+And it laid out just how one county in North Carolina would be run in the absence of the British.
+For more about the Mecklenburg Resolves, see the entry on the Mecklenburg Resolves in this encyclopedia.

-This article was adapted from “May 20, 1775: What was the Mecklenburg Declaration?” originally published on the Carolina Journal.
+Note: This entry is adapted from “May 20, 1775: What was the Mecklenburg Declaration?” by Jane Shaw Stroup published in the Carolina Journal on May 20, 2024.